harshbaberwal21/Anime-Reviews-Text-Analysis/README.md

-##### Note: With this data and nature of text-processing process, this project was carried out as a one time activity and would require multiple changes to cater to a different dataset.
+##### Note: With this data, nature of text-processing process and this being an academic course project, it was carried out as a one time activity and would require multiple changes to cater to a different dataset.